-Overall, the timing is already very sporty and requires active moderation from the workshop leader.
-The sessions could theoretically be conducted over a period of four weeks for one hour each, then with a five-minute repetition of the first part.
+All in all, the scheduling was already very sporty and required active moderation from me as the workshop leader.
+The sessions could theoretically be held over a period of four weeks for one hour each, then with a five-minute repetition of the first part.

-The Purpose Statement combines, I think, very nicely the customer and society perspective in one concise statement.
-This enables better communication among all parties involved and, just like the mission, creates a reference to it in everyday life.
+In my opinion, the purpose statement wonderfully combines the perspectives of customers and society in one concise statement.
+This enables better communication between all parties involved and, just like the mission, creates the opportunity to refer to it in everyday life.

-This picture was rightly made fun of by my colleagues.
-Nevertheless, I think it makes it clear what it is all about.
-You're not going to save the world in four hours.
-Nor in four days.
+Everyone rightly made fun of this picture.
+Nevertheless, I think it makes it clear what it's all about.
+You won't save the world in four hours.
+Not even in four days.
 It's important to take the first steps and keep going.
-It is a marathon.
+It's a marathon!

 We have achieved all the goals of the workshop and it has already positively influenced our everyday life.
 This is already a great success.
 At the same time, the workshop gave us an idea of how we can shape positive change as our company grows.
 And this makes us want to do more and gives our work even deeper meaning.

-Conclusion: Imitation and copying expressly desired!
-If you have any questions or feedback, feel free to leave me a comment.
+Conclusion: Copying and imitating expressly encouraged!
+If you have any questions or feedback, please leave me a comment.